jchrisn0lin/magazine-webpage/README.md

-# magazine-webpage
+## A freeCodeCamp webpage project

-A freeCodeCamp webpage project
+This is a freeCodeCamp webpage project using HTML and CSS.